-- 1. To determine the grade points earned in each course, multi ply the number of quality points for the assigned letter grade by the number of credit hours for the course.
+1. To determine the grade points earned in each course, multiply the number of quality points for the assigned letter grade by the number of credit hours for the course.

-- A= 4 quality points
+А = 4 quality points D = 1 quality points

-- B= 3 quality points

-- C= 2 quality points

-- D= 1 quality point

-- S= 0 quality points

-- U= 0 quality points

-- F= 0 quality points
+В = 3 quality points F = 0 quality points

-- FP = 0 quality points
+С = 2 quality points FP = 0 quality points